Riom-ès-Montagnes

 Riom-ès-Montagnes ([ʁjɔ̃ ɛs mɔ̃taɲ]; Occitan: Riòm de las Montanhas) is a commune in the Cantal department in south-central France.

 Geography

 Location

 Main town of the "Pays Gentiane", the city is located northwest of the department of Cantal, in the heart of the regional natural park of Auvergne Volcanoes.

-Located between the Monts Dore and the Mounts of Cantal at an altitude of 840 meters, Riom-ès-Montagnes accounts 2 591 inhabitants.
+Riom-ès-Montagnes is located between the Monts Dore and the Mounts of Cantal at an altitude of 840 meters.
+The name Riom is also used for a town away from the mountains in the Puy-de-Dome department in the Auvergne.The Riom name for the two towns goes back at least to Roman times - "Ricomagus" for Riom and "Rigomagus" for Riom-ḕs-Montagnes.

 Hydrography

 The Véronne river crosses Riom-ès-Montagnes.
 It flows into Petite Rhue, which marks the boundary between Riom-ès-Montagnes and the neighboring towns of Marchastel and Saint-Amandin.

 The dam of Journiac is partly on the town, on the Petite Rhue at the limit with Saint-Amandin.

 Other rivers crisscross the town as the brook of Grolle, the brook of Cheylat, the Soulou...

 Climate

 The climate is a mountain climate where there is a frequent presence of frost and snow in winter and in the summer days can be hot and sunny followed by cooler nights.
 Spring and autumn are characterized by an abundance of rainy days and the frequent presence of fog.